AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/file-attachment.md

 * **Error Message** - This option allows you to enter a message that is displayed if the **Required** checkbox is checked and the field is left blank.

-* **Script Validation Message** - This option allows you to enter a message to be displayed if the script validation fails on an adaptive Form submission.
+* **Script Validation Message** - This option allows you to enter a message to be displayed if the script validation fails.

 * **Minimum files error message** - This option is used to enter an error message that is displayed if you upload files lesser than the specified minimum number of files.